robcarver17/skipperman/docs/group_allocation_help.md

 To create a sailing partnership, just select the 'allocate two handed partner' dropdown.
 You will see a list of sailors who can be made partners and put on the same boat.

 If you see a * next to a sailors name in the dropdown, that means there is a scheduling conflict - the sailors aren't at the event on the same day.
-If you add them as a partner, you will need to [edit event days individually](#dealing-with-different-days) to deal with this.
+If you add them as a partner, you will need to subsequently [edit event days individually](#dealing-with-different-days) to deal with this.

 If a sailor isn't listed at all in the dropdown, that means there are no days at the event when both the sailor and their potential partner are there.